So hi there again from the EIB Northern Command, Midtown Manhattan.

 The equality that we should have in terms of our regard for all people as God's children, that is a proper representation of equality.

-Now, no, that's not apples and apples with with gay marriage, but what the gay marriage thing does is this brings into focus the difference between men and women.
+But what the gay marriage thing does is this brings into focus the difference between men and women.

-And the last gentleman's notion that that if marriage is a contract, you have to afford the right of everybody to engage in that contract.
+And the last gentleman's notion that if marriage is a contract, you have to afford the right of everybody to engage in that contract.

-Well, marriage is marriage is not.
+Well, marriage is not.

-I think I said this five times, it is not a contract in the strictest sense.
+It is not a contract in the strictest sense.

 It's a covenant between people for a purpose.

-And with that, I'm pretty well out of oxygen and time to make those points, and uh perhaps we'll pick them up next time I'm here.
+And with that, I'm pretty well out of oxygen and time to make those points.

 Because whenever that is, I'm always happy.

-Just God bless this great country, and God bless the people who put on the uniform of this country to fight for it.
+Just God bless this great country and God bless the people who put on the uniform of this country to fight for it.

 It is a joy and an honor to be here on the EIB network.